Tuesday, August 24, 2010

 Udaipur

 Everyone associates the Taj Mahal with India.
 Its iconic image adorns almost every advertisement and website promoting the sub-continent.
 Everyone eventually visits it when they come to India.
 I first saw the Taj Mahal in 2002.
-Therefore, having seen it, I was keen to spend our only weekend in India visiting a location new to both Garry and I. This resulted in us visiting Udaipur, home of another iconic Indian building, the dazzling white marble Taj Lake Palace.
+Therefore, having seen it, I was keen to spend our only weekend in India visiting a location new to Garry and me.
+This resulted in us visiting Udaipur, home of another iconic Indian building, the dazzling white marble Taj Lake Palace.
 This former royal summer palace sits on an island in the middle of Lake Pichola.
-From a distance it appears to float on the water’s surface, despite its foundations being firmly anchored into the lake bed.
+From a distance, it appears to float on the water’s surface, despite its foundations being firmly anchored into the lake bed.

 The Lake Palace was built in 1743-1746 for Jagat Singh II, the Maharana of Udaipur.
 It occupies a four-acre island directly opposite the family’s grand City Palace, on the shores of Lake Pichola.
 Over time the Lake Palace fell into disrepair as the damp lake environment took its toll.
 It was converted into a luxury hotel in the late-1960s and today anyone with enough spare change can experience the life of an Indian royal.
 Garry searched the internet for days before securing a price we could stomach.
 He eventually found a deal that included breakfast, dinner and a room upgrade.